-Unadopted Accounting Pronouncements- In July 2021, the FASB issued ASU 2021-05, Leases (Topic 842): Lessors-Certain Leases with Variable Lease Payments.
+In July 2021, the FASB issued ASU 2021-05, Leases (Topic 842): Lessors-Certain Leases with Variable Lease Payments.
 This ASU requires lessors to classify and account for a lease with variable lease payments that do not depend on a reference index or a rate as an operating lease if (i) the lease would have been classified as a sales-type lease or a direct financing lease under Topic 842 and (ii) the lessor would have otherwise recognized a day-one loss.
 This standard is effective for all reporting periods beginning after December 15, 2021.
-We are currently assessing the impact this guidance may have on our combined consolidated financial statements.
+This did not have a material impact on our combined consolidated financial statements.